Sumaya1600/Secure-Software-Development/README.md

 This platform is designed for ethical security awareness training.
 Safeguards include:

-- Clear training disclaimers
-- No collection of real credentials
-- Use of a mail sandbox
-- Immediate educational feedback
-- Role-based access control
-- Audit logging of admin actions

 The system prioritises learning and awareness rather than punishment.